rspec/rspec-metagem/Should.md

 From the  beginning RSpec::Expectations provided `should` and `should_not` methods to define expectations on any object.
-In version 2.11 `expect` method was introduced which is now the preffered way to define expectations on an object.
+In version 2.11 `expect` method was introduced which is now the recommended way to define expectations on an object.

 ###Why switch over from `should` to `expect`

 ####Fix edge case issues

-`should` and `should_not` work because RSpec::Expectations monkey patches these methods onto the `Kernel`.
-Thus they are available on all objects.
-Some object definitions wipe out all but a few methods, taking `should` and `should_not` with them.
+`should` and `should_not` work by being added to every object.
+However, RSpec does not own every object and cannot ensure they work consistently on every object.

-`expect` on the other hand does not require any monkey patching for it to work.
+In particular, they can lead to surprising failures when used with BasicObject-subclassed proxy objects.

-No monkey patching means no magic.
-No magic means no surprises.
+`expect` avoids these problems altogether by not needing to be available on all objects.

 ####Unification of block and value syntaxes